Occupational asthma: Risk factors

-The following tables show occupations that are known to be at risk for occupational asthma, the main reference for these is the Canadian Centre for Occupational Health and Safety.
+The following tables show occupations that are known to be at risk for occupational asthma.
+The main reference is the Canadian Centre for Occupational Health and Safety.

 Diagnosis

 To diagnose occupational asthma it is necessary to confirm the symptoms of asthma and establish the causal connection with the work environment.
-Various diagnostic tests can be used to aid in diagnoses of work related asthma.
+Various diagnostic tests can be used to aid in diagnoses of work-related asthma.

 A spirometer is a device used to measure timed expired and inspired volumes, and can be used to help diagnose asthma.